-This lens' manual focus ring is ideally located, has a sharply-ribbed rubber surface with a great feel, is large in size and is very smooth with no play and an ideal rotational resistance.
+This lens' manual focus ring is ideally located, large in size, has a sharply-ribbed rubber surface with a great feel and ideal rotational resistance, and is very smooth with no play.
+With an ear against the lens, a series of tightly-spaced click sounds can be heard while manually focusing.

 A feature commonly implemented feature on electronic focusing lenses is variable speed drive rate dependent on the focus ring rotational speed.
 Unfortunately, this feature is often not optimally-implemented and fortunately, Canon has a better option for this lens.
 Via a switch, this lens offers three linear drive speeds.
 Mode 1 adjusts focus more-slowly than on the II series and mode 2 and 3 become respectively slower still for very fine control over focusing.
 You don't want to use the 3 setting to chase sports action, but this mode does allow for very precise manual focusing.

 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to be enabled.
+I often manually adjust the focus distance to track action while I'm not actively shooting, such as to watch sports action at the other end of the field or to pre-focus on where I expect the action to be next.
+AF is now required for this when shooting in AI Servo mode.
 Note that FTM does not work if electronic manual focusing is disabled in the camera's menu (if this option is present).
 The lens' switch must be in the "MF" position and the camera meter must be on and awake for conventional manual focusing to be available.

 Cameras featuring Dual Pixel CMOS Movie Servo AF make video recording very easy and this lens is very well-suited for this task.
 The smooth focusing makes focus distance transitions easy on the viewer's eyes and the sound of the lens focusing is not picked up by the camera's mic.